 - Read food labels before making a purchase (because remember, you need less than 25 grams a day).

 - Have a slice/piece of something sweet rather than several.

 Having a sugar addiction is nothing to be ashamed of.
-However, the reason why it's so important to take this seriously is because, too much sugar increases your chances of having heart disease, type 2 diabetes and cancer, experiencing breakouts, becoming depressed and, of course, gaining weight.
+However, the reason why it's so important to take this seriously is that too much sugar increases your chances of having heart disease, type 2 diabetes and cancer, experiencing breakouts, becoming depressed, and, of course, gaining weight.